xukai92/TensorUniboard.jl/README.md

 # TensorUniboard: run TensorBoard in your terminal

 This package uses UnicodePlots.jl to plot logs from TensorFlow in yout terminal.
+It only contains a demo Julia file at the moment.
+Please check my proof-of-concpet by `julia --color=yes demo.jl`.

 ## Requirements